ECCC-MSC/open-data/docs/msc-data/meteocode/readme_meteocode_en.md

 [TOC](../../readme_en.md) > [MSC data](../readme_en.md) > Meteocode forecast data

-# Scribe matrix meteocode data
+# Terrestrial Scribe matrix meteocode data

 The meteocode is a standard used by the Scribe system to describe the elements of time.
 It allows to encode according to a specific standard the concepts representing the meteorological events resulting from the digital synthesis of the Scribe matrix content.